ArduPilot/SiK/README.markdown

  - RF50-DEMO: hold the ENTER button down and press RST.

 The uploader application contains a bidirectional serial console that can be used for interacting with the radio firmware.

+As an alternative to the Mono uploader, there is a Python-based command-line upload tool in `Firmware/tools/uploader.py`.

 ## Supporting New Boards